acgrissom/presentations/2023-chatgpt.md

 - By using corpora, we can estiamte the probability of the next word in a sentence or phrase.
 - Ex: The word "science" is more likely to follow the word "computer" than "kumquat."
 - We can use this for autocompletion.
-    - In realty, modern autocompletion also uses other information, such as a profile of your recent behavior, location, etc. to inform suggestions.
+    - In reality, modern autocompletion also uses other information, such as a profile of your recent behavior, location, etc. to inform suggestions.
 ![h:350](./intro-compling/google_autocomplete.png)

 ---